Stained Glass (TV series): Background and Episode 1

 Han Dong-joo, Shin Ji-soo and Park Gi-tae were childhood friends who met in the church orphanage.
 Dong-joo, having malfunctioning kidneys as a child, received a kidney transplant from his friend Gi-tae when his malfunctioning kidneys took a toll on his health.
 Ji-soo, a rich girl, befriended the two boys.
-In one gathering in 1989, in front of the church altar at the orphanage, Dong-joo made his promise that he would protect Ji-soo forever.
-Once, when Ji-soo headed for the church in the car, Gi-tae and Dong-joo raced alongside to catch up with the car Ji-soo was in.
+In one gathering in 1989, in front of the church altar at the orphanage, Dong-joo made a promise that he would protect Ji-soo forever.
+Once, when Ji-soo headed for the church in a car, Gi-tae and Dong-joo raced alongside to catch up with the car Ji-soo was in.

-In the autumn of 1992, Dong-joo was drowned in a river whilst trying to pick up an oyster-shaped harmonica Ji-soo dropped as the trio were crossing the river.
+In the autumn of 1992, Dong-joo was drowning in a river whilst trying to pick up an oyster-shaped harmonica Ji-soo dropped as the trio were crossing the river.
 As Dong-joo drowned into the river, Ji-soo cried out loud for Dong-joo, but was held back by Gi-tae.
 Dong-joo was later adopted by wealthy Japanese parents after the incident and was brought up Japanese.

 Ji-soo's and Ji-suk's father migrated to Japan and reportedly died there.
 Their mother, yearning for him, fell ill and died shortly after, and they were left to fend for themselves from then on.
 Gi-tae was brought back home by his parents, but suffered constant torture from Tae-hee and Tae-su, his half-siblings who shared a same father with Gi-tae.